 The good news for you is, 69% of employers expect candidates with DSA skills to get preference for jobs in their organizations by 2021.
 Due to the scarcity of these skills, in many instances, the bar to entry has been lowered in order to meet demand.

 DSA jobs most frequently appear in the finance and insurance; information technology; and professional, scientific and technical services industries, according to the report from PwC and the Business-Higher Education Forum.

 The report cited these industries also had a need for DSA skills: health care and social assistance, retail trade and manufacturing.

 You’ll also see titles requiring DSA skills within finance, marketing and information technology divisions.

 Be on the lookout for titles such as financial analyst, business analyst or intelligence analyst.
-If you have a technical background, set your target on database architect or business intelligence architect roles that will tap into your knowledge of databases and programming.
+If you have a technical background, set your target on database architect or business intelligence architect.
+These roles will tap into your knowledge of databases and programming.

 Acquiring DSA skills can help you become more valuable to employers, which translates into job stability.
-And because every company needs these skills, you’ll be able to transition to new industries should you decide you want a new environment or culture.
+And every company needs these skills, which means you’ll be able to transition to new industries if you decide you want a new environment or culture.